 As the attack has disturbed many operations at car factories, hospitals, shops, and schools, the Chinese authorities from transport, social security, industry watchdogs, and immigration took the decision to delay some of their services, ranging from applications to traffic crime enforcement.
 According to officials and security firms, even though China has the world’s largest number of internet users, the spread of worms was starting to slow in the country.

 The Chinese Internet security company Qihoo 360 said, “The growth rate of infected institutions on Monday has slowed significantly compared to the previous two days.”
 According to Qihoo, 30,000 organizations were infected by the attack on Saturday, consisting of over 4,000 educational institutions.

 An official from Cybersecurity Administration China (CAC) told local media on Monday that while the ransomware was still spreading and had affected industry and government computer systems, the spread was slowing.

 China remained a major source of attack from infected computers, at least during the Asian day, said Michael Gazeley, Managing Director of Network Box, a Hong Kong-based cybersecurity firm.
 At about noon (0400 GMT), nearly 47% of attacks on Network Box’s clients came from China.

-The attack that affected different organizations are namely social security department in the city of Changsha, the exit-entry bureau in Dalian, a housing fund in Zhuhai and an industry watchdog in Xuzhou.
+The attack that affected different organizations were namely the social security department in the city of Changsha, the exit-entry bureau in Dalian, a housing fund in Zhuhai, and an industry watchdog in Xuzhou.